Coming Soon 👀 At the beginning of April, you’ll be

 At least he didn’t invent words that already existed

-SheviStories Premium Member over 2 years ago
+SheviStories Premium Member about 3 years ago

 Same thing happened to me.
 I was tossed from a poetry writing class for “not knowing English.”
 I am a native-English speaker with an ESL teacher’s certificate, and I was emulating my favorite poet, Dylan Thomas.
 I know English, but clearly the teacher didn’t know poetry.